Thio Su Mien: Early life and career

 Thio was born in 1938 to Reverend Huang Yang Ying, the founding principal of the Anglican High School.
-She had her early education at Anglo-Chinese School and graduated from the Faculty of Law of the University of Malaya in 1961, and was subsequently admitted to the Bar in 1963 by Chief Justice Wee Chong Jin.
+She had her early education at Anglo-Chinese School and graduated from the Faculty of Law of the University of Malaya in 1961 as part of the pioneer batch of law students that included Chan Sek Keong, Tommy Koh and Koh Kheng Lian, and was subsequently admitted to the Bar in 1963 by Chief Justice Wee Chong Jin.
 She also had a PhD from the London School of Economics.
 After her graduation, Thio remained at the University of Malaya to teach at the faculty.
-In 1968, she was promoted to Vice-Dean after succeeding Tommy Koh.
-She was subsequently made dean of the faculty, making her the seventh dean of the faculty since its establishment in 1959, the youngest and the only woman to hold the post.
+In 1968, she was promoted to Vice-Dean.
+She was subsequently made dean of the faculty replacing Geoffrey W. Bartholomew, making her the seventh dean of the faculty since its establishment in 1959, the youngest and the only woman to hold the post.
 She served from 1969 to 1971, before resigning that year from academia to work in private practice; she was succeeded by Koh.

-In the 1980s, Thio became a partner at the Singaporean law firm Drew & Napier.
-Then the head of its banking and corporate department, she left the firm in 1998.
+In the 1980s, Thio became a partner at the Singaporean law firm Drew & Napier, eventually serving as a managing partner of the firm.
+She left the firm in 1998 as its head of its banking and corporate department.
 She subsequently founded the law firm Thio Su Mien & Partners; it is now run as TSMP Law Corporation by her son and daughter-in-law, Thio Shen Yi and Stefanie Yuen-Thio.
 Thio also served as a judge on the administrative tribunals of the World Bank Group and Asian Development Bank.